NDIS Support Coordinator

 Participate Australia is a for-purpose disability support organisation.
 Due to ongoing growth, we are seeking to appoint an experienced NDIS Support Coordinator to join our friendly and supportive team providing support coordination to our NDIS participants.
 (Based in Five Dock, our team is currently working from home most of the time.)

-Reporting to the Manager, Support Coordination, you will support participants, their family and carers in identifying and connecting with appropriate providers of supports with a view to overcoming barriers, developing skills and achieving the objectives of their NDIS Plan.
+Reporting to the Senior Coordinator, NDIS Support Coordination, you will support participants, their family and carers in identifying and connecting with appropriate providers of supports with a view to overcoming barriers, developing skills and achieving the objectives of their NDIS Plan.

 Your primary role will be to:

-- research and identify providers and other relevant stakeholders and build strong working relationships
+- research and identify providers and other relevant stakeholders and build strong working relationships, and

 - prepare reports, monitor expenditure and complete all associated administrative work

 - ability to relate complex matters in an intelligible way to people from all walks of life and of all abilities;

 - high-level of organisational, time management and planning skills;